 Dental implant side effects

 A dental implant is made from medical grade titanium, amazingly the body does not recognise this as a foreign object which is why the dental implant becomes fully integrated into the jaw.
-The only negative side effects from having dental implants are either infection of the dental implant site following surgery or failure of the dental implant and/or components after fitted.
+The only negative side effects of having dental implants are either infection of the dental implant site following surgery or failure of the dental implant and/or components after fitted.
 These have already been discussed.

 Your risk of encountering one of these negative side-effects is increased if you smoke, it is therefore highly recommended that you are a non-smoker to increase your chance of dental implant success.